The Migrant Destitution Toolkit offers practical support to improve pathways out of destitution for destitute migrants.

-By working together, we aim to increase the number of bedspaces available to people with no recourse to public funds, as well as developing routes out of destitution, including immigration advice and representation.
+By working together, SAMD aimed to increase the number of bed spaces available to people with no recourse to public funds, as well as develop routes out of destitution, including access to immigration advice and legal representation.

-- Increase supply of accommodation for people with no recourse to public funds.
+- Increase the supply of accommodation for people with no recourse to public funds.

 - Support front-line agencies and local partnerships.